What appealed to you about strategy consulting?

 An associate’s role on a case team is extremely varied.
 Broadly speaking, our role is to deal with the more minute details of the project.
 This mostly involves examining data and research on the way to reaching our final recommendation for the client.

 Thus, an important part of the work is primary and secondary research.
 The research we undertake can range from interviewing experts in a certain sector to site visits so that we can get an on-the-ground view of a business’s operations.
-We also occasionally create surveys to better understand other market stakeholders, although this is quite rare.
+We also occasionally create surveys to better understand other market stakeholders.

 Underpinning all of our work is slide production.
 Once our research and data analysis are complete, it’s vital that we create PowerPoint slides that coherently but succinctly explain our findings.
 Creating slides is an often-overlooked skill but is crucial to ensure a high-quality final deliverable.